 Like the Budget in BANT, money is included in determining whether a company has the funds to make a purchase.
 But unlike BANT, the money doesn’t have to be in a company’s budget for this particular good or service.
 They have to have capital, and it’s the salesperson’s job to show them why putting that money toward this purchase is the best decision for their company.

 FAINT (Funds, Authority, Interest, Need, Timing) is built around the fact that many companies make purchase decisions that aren’t planned for in a specific budget.
 Similar to ANUM, FAINT evaluates prospects on their capacity to buy.
 And unlike the other frameworks we’ve outlined, FAINT adds Interest.
 Reps using FAINT show clients that they can offer better outcomes than what the customer is currently experiencing, thus generating interest in what they have to offer.

 Focusing your energies on a prospect is an easy decision when they say, “I’m ready to buy.”
 But rarely in the early stages of a business relationship will your prospect lay their cards on the table.
 However, there are a few tell-tale signs that give you the green light to move forward with prospects:

-- Airing Grievances – If a prospect is sharing their issues with their current supplier, it’s clear that they’re unhappy and are actively looking for a better option—like you.
+- Airing Grievances – If a prospect shares their issues with their current supplier, it’s clear that they’re unhappy and are actively looking for a better option—like you.

 - Clarifying Questions – At this point, they’re fully engaged.
 When a prospect asks clarifying questions, they’ve been paying attention and want to fully understand what you’re offering and why they should give you their business.

-- Authority and Money – A common thread in the sales qualification frameworks above were the presence of funding and the person with the authority to make a purchase.
+- Authority and Money – A common thread in the sales qualification frameworks above was funding and the person with authority to make a purchase.
 If you’re talking to the person with buying power and they’ve got the ability and desire to move forward, run with it.

 Prospect Red Flags in the Sales Process